Hamid-Qayyum/Fighting-Game/README.md

 # Fighting-Game
-A fighting game created  with Java Script
+This is a multiplayer fighting game.
+Created with java script.
+It's not completed yet.